 Babywearing International of Birmingham was founded in 2006 under the name “Magic City Slingers” by Kristen Stewart and Susie Spence.
-Dana Gale joined as a leader in 2007, and Mandy Welch joined as a leader in 2008, by which time the group had become one of the first chapters of Babywearing International, Inc. Our librarian is Dana Bush, and the library helpers include Angela Shook and Christi Adkins.
+In 2008, the group became one of the first chapers of Babywearing International, Inc. Crystal Knezek and Amanda Boggan came on board in early 2013 as Volunteer Babywearing Educators.
+Our librarian is Dana Bush, our Treasurer is Tracie Rowe, and our leadership volunteers include Tonia Mayton, Angela Shook and Christi Adkins.

 Because there were no local resources to help me choose or learn to use a carrier, I ended up spending many hours ferreting out information on the internet.
 I’m excited and proud to help give the Birmingham area a source of free, in-person help with learning to use baby carriers.
 I’m also excited to have helped start an organization that’s focused, in such a practical way, on helping parents more easily meet the needs of their babies so they can focus more on the joy of parenting than the job of parenting.

 When my first daughter was born prematurely, I searched for a way to keep her close and warm.
 A hand-me-down Baby Bjorn did the trick, but was uncomfortable for me.
 I started looking for other options and found Babywearing International of Birmingham.
 I remember my first meeting – scanning table after table of wraps, carriers, slings, buckles… I allowed my daughter to be securely tied to me with what to me looked like a piece of cloth.
 But it felt so good!
 She fell asleep almost instantly and I was comfortable.
 She was upright and safe!
 I took that wrap home and wore it every day.
 Month after month, I returned to meetings and tried many different carriers and wraps.
 I looked forward to the meetings and was thankful for the opportunity to learn to wear my baby.